Victoria Wood: Early life

-Victoria Wood was the youngest child of Stanley Wood, an insurance salesman, who also wrote songs for his company's Christmas parties, was the author of the musical play "Clogs" based in a Lancashire village in 1887 and also wrote part time for Coronation Street, Northern Drift and others; and Ellen "Nellie" Wood (née Mape).
+Victoria Wood was the youngest child of Stanley and Ellen "Nellie" Wood (née Mape).
+Stanley worked as an insurance salesman, who also wrote songs for his company's Christmas parties, was the author of the musical play Clogs (based in a Lancashire village in 1887) and wrote part-time for Coronation Street and others.
 She had three siblings: a brother, Chris, and two sisters, Penny and Rosalind.

 Wood was born in Prestwich and brought up in nearby Bury.
 She was educated at Fairfield County Primary School and Bury Grammar School for Girls, where she immediately found herself out of her depth.

 Wood developed eating disorders, but in 1968, her father gave her a piano for her 15th birthday.
 She later said of this unhappy time "The good thing about being isolated is you get a good look at what goes on.
 I was reading, writing and working at the piano all the time.
-I was doing a lot of other things that helped me to perform".
+I was doing a lot of other things that helped me to perform."
 Later that year, she joined the Rochdale Youth Theatre Workshop, where she felt she was "in the right place and knew what I was doing" and she made an impression with her comic skill and skill in writing.
 She went on to study in the Department of Drama and Theatre Arts at the University of Birmingham.